bdqnghi/Soot-Tutorial/README.md

 The first step is to download the Soot .jar file.
-My suggestion is not to download the Soot from the official web page: https://www.sable.mcgill.ca/soot/soot_download.html since the versions there are outdated.
+My suggestion is not to download the Soot from the official web page: https://www.sable.mcgill.ca/soot/soot_download.html since the versions are outdated.
 Instead, building from the source from here is better way: https://github.com/Sable/soot.
 I have prebuilt one version here: https://github.com/bdqnghi/Soot-Tutorial/blob/master/lib/soot-3.0.1.jar